Community Paediatricians are doctors specially trained and experienced in child health who see children outside a hospital.

 The decision to discharge to the support of all others in the child’s life will always be discussed and agreed with the child or young person, their family and other relevant professionals.

-You can mainly expect to speak to us face to face in appointments and occasionally by appointment by phone, if clinically required.
-You can also expect to receive letters and reports.
+You can mainly expect to speak to us face to face in appointments and occasionally by a telephone appointment if clinically required.
+You can also expect to receive clinic letters and reports.

 We value what you say

 We routinely ask for feedback from you to see how we are doing.

 This may be a request for verbal feedback, or we will ask you to complete a ‘Talk to Us’ feedback form.